-The attacked beat his marker the far post to head Danny Whitehead’s cross past a statuesque Mitch Walker in the Dover goal.
+The attacker beat his marker the far post to head Danny Whitehead’s cross past a statuesque Mitch Walker in the Dover goal.

 Okosieme nearly halved the arrears, heading Brundle’s corner into the side netting.

-Walker then denied Gaffney with his cheste after the striker cut inside and fired on target.
+Walker then denied Gaffney with his chest after the striker cut inside and fired on target.

 But Dover were back in the game six minutes after the restart thanks to Gomis.

 Sub Loui Fazakerley crossed for the Frenchman to slide home his first goal for the club.